LucasDesport/tiam-fr/docs/energy-sectors/index.md

 CH<sub>4</sub>, and N<sub>2</sub>O).
 Figure 1 displays a synthetic view of the RES of TIAM-FR.

 ![RES](RES.png)
-Fig. 1: Reference Energy System of TIAM-FR
+Reference Energy System of TIAM-FR

 The rest of the sectoral energy system is described in the following subsections.